h3rb/ZeroTypes/README.md

 Since it has little utility, it can be avoided altogether, keeping the code cleaner, and avoiding the habit of falling into this trap, and all of the other traps like: https://stackoverflow.com/questions/3156597/override-or-remove-an-inherited-constructor

+You won't be able to avoid them entirely, but at least you will only use them when you have to, decreasing your effort put in to a C++ language feature that has very little utility.

 __To Do:__

 Some of the code works on Linux.
 With a few changes, it will work on x64.
 I'll get to this, or maybe you can by submitting a pull request on the github